Tensor Decomposition Networks for Fast Machine Learning Interatomic Potential Computations: Experiments

 \subsection{Results on OC22}

-Following the OC20 protocol, we assess our model on the OC22 \textsc{IS2RE‑Direct} test set, in which the energy is predicted directly from the initial structure without the noisy‑node auxiliary loss.
-Metrics include the average, in-distribution (ID) and out-of-distribution (OOD) mean absolute error (MAE,~eV) obtained from the four standard OC22 splits with the same split protocol as mentioned in OC20.
-For training, the TDN model is trained with the same optimization scheme as for OC20 \textsc{IS2RE-Direct} but for 1000 epochs.
-As shown in~\cref{tab: OC22}, TDN achieves the lowest in-distribution and average MAE and second best performance on out-of-distribution MAE, validating the high effectiveness of TDN.
+Following the OC20 evaluation protocol, we evaluate on the OC22 \textsc{IS2RE-Direct} test set, which predicts relaxed energy directly from the initial structure and omits the noisy-node auxiliary loss.
+We benchmark against strong baselines up to date as listed in~\cref{tab: OC22} and report mean absolute error (MAE, eV) for the in-distribution (ID) and out-of-distribution (OOD) splits by averaging across the four standard OC22 sub-splits using the same split scheme as OC20 \textsc{IS2RE-Direct} task.
+As summarized in~\cref{tab: OC22}, TDN achieves the lowest ID MAE and the best overall average MAE, and it attains the second-best OOD MAE, validating the high effectiveness of TDN.

+\textbf{Training Setup.}\quad On OC22 \textsc{IS2RE}, we use the same optimization setup as OC20 by a maximum angular degree $L=1$, an AdamW optimizer with a learning rate of $2\times 10^{-4}$, a weight decay of $10^{-3}$, a batch size of 32, and a cosine learning-rate decay with a 2-epoch warm-up for 1000 epochs on a single NVIDIA A100-80GB GPU.